 What is Adrenal Fatigue and how does it relate to the Stress Response System?

 Adrenal fatigue happens when the adrenal glands have been depleted.
 The adrenal gland is responsible for producing cortisol, a hormone that regulates blood pressure.
-When a person is in a situation that feels distressing, such as my experience with the 2020 election, their blood pressure typically rises, meaning the adrenal glands will have to release more cortisol.
+When a person is in a situation that feels distressing, their blood pressure typically rises, meaning the adrenal glands will have to release more cortisol.

 The stress response system, as its name states, is how the body responds to stress.
 There are a variety of levels for these responses.
 At baseline, the body is calm and the adrenal gland is releasing a baseline level of cortisol.
 A person has access to each area of their brain when they are calm, meaning they can have abstract thoughts and recognize emotional thinking and rational thinking.
 When a low-level stressor is introduced to the body, it becomes alert.